codefori/vscode-rpgle/README.md

 * Column assist always enabled.
 Following commands available:
    * `vscode-rpgle.rpgleOpenInclude` / Shift+F12 when on copy or include statement
-* `vscode-rpgle.rpgleColumnAssistEnabled` - column assist for RPGLE fixed-format.
+* `vscode-rpgle.showFixedFormatOutline` - column assist for RPGLE fixed-format.
    * `vscode-rpgle.rpgleColumnAssistant` / Shift+F4 to launch it when on fixed-format line
 * `vscode-rpgle.rpgleLinterSupportEnabled` - enables linter
    * `vscode-rpgle.openLintConfig` to open or create linter file.
 Creates / opens relative to source that is currently open.
 Read more below on linting.